13/02/2020 0 Comments

 How to Prevent a Boating Accident

 First, if you are the operator of a boat then please do not drink and operate.
 This is the same as drunk driving.
 It puts you and your passengers at risk but it puts others in harms way as well.
 If we don’t drink and drive then we shouldn’t drink and drive a boat.
 Impairment caused 18 accidents in 2018 but it probably is higher as the Missouri Highway Patrol has a category for “other” in their expansive list of reasons for boating accidents.
 Second, do not speed if you are operating a boat.
 Yes, there are speed limits on bodies of water closer to the shore as well as out in the lake depending on the number of boats on the water as well as how open the water is as well.
 If you speed you decrease the time you have to make a quick maneuver to avoid a collision and only increases your chances of being in an accident.
 Third, wear the proper safety equipment.
 Life jackets are not the most fashionable choice or even the fun choice to wear but they may save your life if you are in a boating accident and thrown into the water.
 36 individuals died from unintentional drownings in 2017, not on private property.
 Fourth, make sure that if you are not driving the boat that you help the operator out in spotting safety hazards.
 Sometimes it is not the boat you are on that is ignoring safety tips so it is important to make sure that you are helping the operator out.

 Personal Injury Claims

-in Kansas City, our attorneys have successfully represented clients across the United States in connection with boating accidents.
-There is considerable amount of time and resources that are necessary to ensure you receive the compensation you and your family deserve so you can continue moving forward with your lives.
+At Bautista LeRoy in Kansas City, our attorneys have successfully represented clients across the United States in connection with boating accidents.
+There is a considerable amount of time and resources that are necessary to ensure you receive the compensation you and your family deserve so you can continue moving forward with your lives.